matt-dale/rf-explorer-python-api/README.rst

 With this API, you can create some preset options for the frequency ranges that you are interested in.
 The code manipulates the RFExplorer, gathers the outputted data and collects it into a single CSV file.

+If you are interested in graphical output and other methods of data collection, please visit `RFExplorer's website.` [4]_

 Requirements
 ============
 * `Python 2.7` [0]_ of course!